connorbybee/hoim/README.md

 ## Code for Efficient Optimization with Higher-Order Ising Machines
+## Update

-This repo contains the code used to produce the results in [Efficient Optimization with Higher-Order Ising Machines](https://arxiv.org/abs/2212.03426) [1].
+This repo contains the code used to produce the results in [Efficient Optimization with Higher-Order Ising Machines](https://www.nature.com/articles/s41467-023-41214-9) [1].

-[1] Bybee, C., Kleyko, D., Nikonov, D. E., Khosrowshahi, A., Olshausen, B. A., & Sommer, F. T. (2022).
-Efficient Optimization with Higher-Order Ising Machines. arXiv preprint arXiv:2212.03426.
+[1] Bybee, C., Kleyko, D., Nikonov, D. E., Khosrowshahi, A., Olshausen, B. A., & Sommer, F. T. (2023).
+Efficient optimization with higher-order ising machines.
+Nature Communications, 14(1), 6033.

+### Previous version
+The ARXIV version can be found [here](https://arxiv.org/abs/2212.03426).

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Installation